 Why language at all?
 We are fairly certain that it confers evolutionary advantage, that a species which speaks (and occasionally, listens) is more likely to pass its genes on than a species which cannot speak.
 But we can’t make too much of that: nearly all other animals are dumb, to varying degrees, and they manage to be fruitful and multiply without having to talk about it.
 Despite the fact that gorillas can sign and dolphins squeak, we haven’t found any indication of the symbol-rich internal consciousness which we attribute to language.
 This means that other animals have a direct experience of the world around them, while everything we do is utterly infused with the fog of language.

-We need to be clear about this: from the time, some tens or hundreds of years ago, that language invaded and colonized our cerebrums, we have increasingly lost touch with the reality of things.
+We need to be clear about this: from the time, some tens or hundreds of thousands of years ago, that language invaded and colonized our cerebrums, we have increasingly lost touch with the reality of things.
 Reality has been replaced with relation, a mapping of things-as-they-are to things-as-we-believe-them-to-be.
 Language allows us to construct complex systems of symbols, the linear narratives which frame our experience.
 Yet a frame invariably occults more of the world than it encompasses, and this exclusion leaves us separated from the world-as-it-is.

 It is impossible for a human being, in a “normal” level of consciousness – that is, without explicit training or “gratuitous grace” – to experience anything of the reality of the world.
 Language steps in to mediate, explain, and define.
 The moments of ineffability are outside the bounds of human culture (if not entirely outside human experience) because at these points where language fails nothing can be known or said.
 This alone should tell us that while we think ourselves the masters of language, precisely the opposite is true.
 Language is the master of us, a tyranny from which no escape can be imagined.